-Stephanie White is an Associate in Lozano Smith's Walnut Creek Office and co-chair of the firm's Community College practice area.
+Stephanie White is a partner in Lozano Smith's Walnut Creek Office.
+She is chair of the firm's Community College practice area and co-chair of the Title IX practice area.
 Ms. White represents California public school districts, county offices of education and community college districts in all aspects of education law.
 She specializes in Labor and Employment and student issues.

 Ms. White received her Juris Doctor from Golden Gate University School of Law, and earned a Bachelor of Arts in Sociology from the University of California, Los Angeles.
 While in law school, Ms. White taught practical legal classes to inner-city high school students in San Francisco.

 Title IX impacts more than just college athletics.
 Host Sloan Simmons talks with Michelle Cannon and Stephanie White of Lozano Smith's Title IX Impact Team about the current status of the law, including the proposed regulations which contain sweeping revisions to existing practices.
 This conversation explores the depth and breadth of Title IX and provides important insights for all public school administrators in K-12 through college.